Romeo and Juliet – Three Ways

 A trilogy of short plays each exploring a different theme from Shakespeare’s Romeo and Juliet.

 It’s Shakespeare three ways!
 Shakespeare’s timeless tale of teenage love and loss reworked and re-imagined through the exciting kaleidoscope lens of Twenty-First Century sensibilities.

 Enjoy a fractured retake, a lightening-speed modern retelling or take a deep breath and help the two feuding houses prevent the all too tragic ending.

-Presented by the third year actors in USQ’s theatre program this triptych on Verona will have you laughing, crying and rethinking everything you know about this age old tale.
+Presented by the third year actors in USQ’s theatre program and written by lecturer Scott Alderdice, this triptych on Verona will have you laughing, crying and rethinking everything you know about this age old tale.
 See one, see two or see all three!

 About the three productions

 “The two hour’s traffic of our stage.”?
 Not this time.
 Four actors, modern verse and in fifty minutes Romeo and Juliet’s story is remade.
 All the characters, all the plot points and choices gone wrong, all the bravado, the passion, the lunacy and tears, all the ironies and acts of fate enacted in a fast-paced adaptation of Shakespeare’s teenage play.
 The streets of Verona are coming to the twenty-first century!

 Forget everything you think you know about Shakespeare’s tragic teen love story.
 The fair women of Verona have a different story to tell.
 In this romping reimagining of Shakespeare’s classic, the Veronese women gather in the crypt where Juliet has been laid to rest to tell their own tales of slavery, swordfights, and secret love, and to plot a new ending for the so-called hero, Romeo.

 Enemies to Peace.